 – Sir Thomas Browne Pseudodoxia Epidemica III.xxiv

-So, somehow, for multiple centuries this idea persisted, with people looking for analogs to creatures on land above as well as bellow.
+But, somehow, for multiple centuries this fantastical idea persisted, with people looking for analogs to creatures on land above as well as bellow.

 Did they find what they were looking for?